mattpontifex/Rmimic/README.md

 # Rmimic
 An R package with miscellaneous R functions that are useful to mimic functionalities of popular statistics software packages.
-This package deviates from the typical R ethos such that most functions will output results in the console window (results are also available as environment variables; and output can be suppressed using verbose calls to the function).
+This package deviates from the typical R ethos such that "super functions" will output results to the console window in a style that roughly mimics the output of popular statistics software packages.
+Test results are also available as environmental variables and console oututs can be suppressed using verbose calls to the function.

 To use this package, from R run the following commands:

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; tryCatch(library(devtools), error=function(e){install.packages("devtools"); library(devtools)})
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;devtools::install_github("mattpontifex/Rmimic", force=TRUE); library(Rmimic)

+You may be prompted to update packages, you can select 'None' (3 typically) to just install Rmimic.

 ## Super Function List
 These functions mimic the overarching outputs of popular statistics software packages that lump together several related or inherently sequential tests.